ourcodingclub/ourcodingclub.github.io/_tutorials/time.md

 By comparing the MAPE and MASE statistics of the four models in the `Test set` row, we can see that the `monthly_milk_ets_fc` and `monthly_milk_ets_zzz_fc` models have the lowest values.
 Looking at the graphs for this forecast and comparing it visually to the test data, we can see that this is the forecast which best matches the test data.
 So we can use that forecast to project into the future.

 ### Extracting values from a forecast
 Now that we have identified the best forecast model(s), we can use these models to find out what milk production will be like in the year 1975!
 Use the code below to extract a predicted value for a given year from our forecasts.
 This is as simple as subsetting the forecast data frame to extract the correct value.
-I'm using functions from the <a href="https://ourcodingclub.github.io/2017/01/16/piping.html" target="_blank">`dplyr` package, with pipes (`%>%`)</a>, but you could use any other method of subsetting such as the `[]` square bracket method using base `R`:
+I'm using functions from the [`dplyr` package, with pipes (`%>%`)](https://ourcodingclub.github.io/2017/01/16/piping.html), but you could use any other method of subsetting such as the `[]` square bracket method using base `R`:

 ```r
 milk_ets_fc_df %>%